Madoshakalaka/yew-interop/README.md

 );
 ```

-This macro expands into a `<ResourceProvider/>` component, you want to wrap your application in the provider:
+This macro expands into a `<ResourceProvider/>` component.
+you want to wrap your application in the provider:

 ```rust
 // main.rs